6 Best Cocktail Bars in Charleston, SC

 Reservations: Not necessary unless you have a large party.
 There is a nice outdoor patio with standing room too if there is wait

-Classic American cocktail bar and restaurant that has great vibes for dinner or an evening drink, but turns into a nightclub with an upbeat DJ and dancefloor late-night
+Classic American cocktail bar and restaurant that has great vibes for dinner or an evening drink.
+Prohibition also turns into a nightclub with an upbeat DJ and dancefloor for late night

 Price: $$